 Of course, none of these options are permanent solutions: You should concentrate on finding the cause of (and natural solutions to) the problem.
 If your symptoms persist or become uncomfortable, speak to a health professional like a dermatologist.
 Still, a balanced diet, a healthy lifestyle, and an environmentally-friendly, sustainable hair care regimen will all help fix greasy or oily hair.

 This article was translated from German to English by Will Tayler.
-You can read the original here: Fettige Haare: Diese Tipps und Hausmittel helfenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Fettige Haare: Diese Tipps und Hausmittel helfenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?